illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 Your objective with this assignment is to design and create your own 3D platformer level.
 You will be provided with a player character and you are going to place assets, add mechanics, and create enemies for that character to interact with.

+## Part 1: Player Character, Health System, Collectibles, and Pursuer

+### Step 1: Level and Character Setup
 The basic player controller along with a large number of assets you may want to use are found here:
 [Assets Link](https://www.unrealengine.com/marketplace/en-US/product/unreal-learning-kit)<br/>

 The character controller you will be using is under `BP_LearningKit_PlayerCharacter`.

-## Part 1: Update Your Character
-The first thing you need to do is update your character as follows.

-### **Add a Health System**
+### Step 2: Add a Health System
+This should be very similar to the system you created in the MP1.
+There should be a health bar displayed somewhere on the screen and a Game Over screen should be displayed when the player's health reaches 0.

+### Step 3: Create Collectible Health Packs
-This should be very similar to the system used in the first MP.
-It should have a bar displayed somewhere on the screen, and a game over screen should be displayed if it reaches 0.
-You should also make an item that can be placed in the level editor and picked up by the player during the game to restore health.
-This item should be destroyed on collection.
-There are several given assets that could work well for this but you can use whatever you want.
+Next, you will need to create collectible items that can be picked up by the player during the game to restore their health.
+These items should be placed across the map and should be destroyed upon collection by the player.
+The Unreal Learning Kit includes several assets that could work well as a collectible but feel free to also upload or create your own.

 ## Part 2: Make Some Enemies
 We need obstacles to fill our level.
-So lets make some enemies.
+So let's make some enemies.
 You will be making 3 distinctly different enemy types.
 <br/>
 ### **Enemy Behavior**

 All enemies should do the following:
--	Be destroyed when the players collides with their “head” (the top of whatever model you decide to use)
+-	Be destroyed when the player collides with their “head” (the top of whatever model you decide to use)
--	Reduce the players health on collision with any part that is not the head
+-	Reduce the player's health on collision with any part that is not the head
 -	Knock the player back and remove player control for a short duration after a health reducing collision

 ### **Enemy Types**